 New Jersey Limited Liability Company: Forms and Practice Manual

-Prominent New Jersey attorneys, Lawrence A. Goldman, Esq. and Alyce C. Halchak, Esq., have drawn from their extensive experience to bring you strategies and forms for virtually every situation you may encounter in this newly revised two-volume Manual featuring a bonus CD with more than 250 electronic forms.
+Prominent New Jersey attorney Lawrence A. Goldman, Esq., has drawn from his extensive experience to bring you strategies and forms for virtually every situation you may encounter in this newly revised two-volume Manual featuring a bonus CD with 270+ electronic forms.

 Recent Updates Include: